Scientific name: Polypterus lapradei (Steindachner, 1869)

 Max reported size (TL): 740mm (30")

-This species is now a fairly common import, and captive-bred fish are also available in the trade.
+Comments: This bichir is now a fairly common import, and captive-bred fish are also available in the trade.

-P. lapradei is very difficult to distinguish from P. bichir, particularly when markings are faded, as in stressed or
+P. "lapradei" is very difficult to distinguish from P. bichir, particularly when markings are faded, as in stressed or newly imported fish, and is no longer considered a separate subspecies.